Roina-Shin/google-cloud-study/GCP-Study/Study-log/Networking-5.md

 ### [Source of this study material : Google Cloud Professional Network Engineer by Ankit Mistry](https://www.udemy.com/course/google-cloud-networking/)

+## A record | CNAME record | NS record

+- **A record** is used to map a domain name to an IPv4 address.

+- By creating one A record to point mydomain.com to the IP address of the load balancer, you ensure that mydomain.com resolves to the correct IP.

+- To point home.mydomain.com and www.mydomain.com to the same IP address, you can create **CNAME records**.

+- **CNAME records** are used to create an alias for a domain name.
+By creating two CNAME records, one for home.mydomain.com and one for www.mydomain.com, both pointing to mydomain.com, you can redirect these subdomains to the same IP address as mydomain.com.

+- **NS (Name Server) records** are used to delegate DNS authority to other name servers, like Google Cloud DNS.

 ## Deploy Cloud Run and Configure Cloud DNS

 - First go to Cloud Run and click Create Service.